aadilmallick/my-notes-docusaurus/docs/kotlin-and-android/02-intro-kotlin.md

 map.put(3, "c")
 ```

-Here are a list of useful map methods:
+For mutable maps like a hash map, here are the methods you can use:

-- `map.put(key, value)` : add the key-value pair to the map
+- `hashMap.put(key, value)` : add the specified key value pair
+- `hashMap.remove(key)` : removes the specified key from the map, along with its corresponding value.

 #### map iteration